hyperledger/iroha-2-docs/src/cookbook/use-multi-signature-transactions.md

 :::

-After that, we sign the same transaction with the second key and submit it:
+3. Let's sign the same transaction with the second key and submit it:

 ::: code-group